 This is a ministry of listening; giving security, warmth, and acceptance.
 BEM's mission is to be a companion, not a case manager or therapist.
 BEM's objective is to provide a warm and safe shelter in an atmosphere of respect.

-BEM is open four nights.
-Tuesdays and Wednesdays are at Crown Hill UMC; Thursdays and Fridays at Northminster Presbyterian.
+BEM is open three nights.
+Wednesdays are at Crown Hill UMC; Thursdays and Fridays at Northminster Presbyterian.
 Other area churches have joined to provide volunteers including Woodland Park UMC, Ballard First Lutheran, Our Redeemer Lutheran, Phinney Ridge Lutheran, Woodland Park Presbyterian, and Fairwood Assembly of God.

 BEM is now teamed with the Community Psychiatric Clinic (CPC) for guest referrals.
 CPC serves King County with a full continuum of community-based behavioral healthcare services.